 Results don’t last too long as compared to straightening.
 Formaldehyde is a chemical, the use of which requires expert supervision.
 If done wrong, it may cause side effects such as irritation in the eyes, skin and upper respiratory tract.

 Keratin therapy is a revolutionary procedure for your tresses that focuses on protein building.
 It works amazingly on unmanageable and weak hair strands to make it look bouncy.
-It also gives a the treatment a waterfall effect.
+It also gives a waterfall effect.
 By far, the Keratin treatment has the largest fan following in the hair treatment department.

 The treatment is about adding protein named Keratin to hair which naturally exists in your hair.
 So, when the hair lacks keratin, this method compensates for that.
-Moreover, it provides external protection to hair that is damaged by sun, chemicals or pollution.
+Moreover, it provides external protection to hair that is damaged by the sun, chemicals or pollution.

 It is more of a temporary but most effective therapy that nourishes your hair in a natural way.
 The treatment makes hair easier to manage and style.
 Above all, the hair will not look extremely flattened and artificial and would still look dense and voluminous.

 Keratin is a treatment in the true sense as it moisturises and conditions your hair completely.
 It adds nourishment which eventually fades out after a couple of months.
 The side effects of chemicals used are far less as compared to other straightening therapies.
-Keratin is the most suggestive because unlike straightening, it restores natural protein in your hair which is safe and successful.
+Keratin is the most suggestive because, unlike straightening, it restores natural protein in your hair which is safe and successful.

-It doesn’t alter the structure of your hair completely as it in case of smoothening and straightening.
+It doesn’t alter the structure of your hair completely as it is in case of smoothening and straightening.
 The keratin-based treatment is expensive and needs expert hands.
 The procedure involves post-therapy maintenance for regular-touch which means regular salon visits.
 Yes, it involves a lot of after-care to avoid exhibiting a totally different structure when the hair grows.
 Also, the transformation doesn’t last as long as straightening.

 So, girls!
 It’s time you chose the best for your lovable bird’s nest.
-Besides, considering the end-results of different types of straightening therapies, you also need to understand your style, taste, hair length and quality.
+Besides, considering the end results of different types of straightening therapies, you also need to understand your style, taste, hair length and quality.
 However, do keep in mind that the results of the treatment also vary from one person to another.
 So, before you walk into the salon, you need to have a 360-degree approach towards different types of treatments.